Haliburton Forest and Wildlife Reserve. Photo credit: Thom Lambert.

 - Haliburton County Rail Trail Maps.
-There are two useful maps of this trail from Haliburton to Kinmount: County of Haliburton trail map 2014; Friends of the Rail Trail map 2013, with landmarks and services, including washrooms, marked.
+Friends of the Rail Trail Map, with landmarks and services, including washrooms, marked.

-- Haliburton Forest & Wildlife Reserve Ltd. Trail Map.
+- Haliburton Forest & Wild Life Reserve.
 Map.
-Haliburton Forest & Wildlife Reserve Ltd. The summer map details mountain biking trails by difficulty.
-Print copies available free at Base Camp.
+Interctive Mobile Map & App.
+Haliburton Forest & Wild Life Reserve Ltd. The summer trails map details mountain biking trails by difficulty.
+Print copies available free at Base Camp or try the app.

 - Sir Sam’s Ski and Bike Trail Map.
 Map.
 Sir Sam’s.
 Rates trails by beginner, intermediate and expert levels.